-Edited by Charlie Karlsson, Professor Emeritus of the Economics of Technological Change, Jönköping International Business School and Professor of Industrial Economics, Blekinge Institute of Technology, Sweden and Robert G. Picard, Reuters Institute, University of Oxford, UK
+Edited by Charlie Karlsson, Professor Emeritus of the Economics of Technological Change, Jönköping International Business School, Jönköping University and Professor Emeritus, Blekinge Institute of Technology, Sweden and Robert G. Picard, Reuters Institute, University of Oxford, UK

 This impressive new book uniquely focuses on the phenomenon of media clusters and is designed to inform policy makers, scholars, and media practitioners about the underlying challenges of media firm agglomerations, their potential, and their effects.